 2020 semester in coordination with the Pepperdine Restoration Plan.
 Additional information

 will be shared by the school as it becomes available.

 Are you accepting applications for fall 2021?

-The fall 2021 application portal will open on October 1, 2020.
+The fall 2021 application portal opened on October 1, 2020.
 If you have any questions

 regarding the application process, please reach out to our SPP Admissions team at